Worksheet: Multistep Equations

 Solve your equation to find how long it takes Natalie to do a hanjie puzzle.

-Jennifer volunteered to bring potato chips to a school picnic.
+Elizabeth volunteered to bring potato chips to a school picnic.
 There are 6 bags of chips in a multipack, and she bought multipacks.
 She keeps 5 bags of chips for her packed lunches and takes the remaining 37 bags to the party.

 How many multipacks did she buy?

-Daniel bought an encyclopedia with one-quarter of his birthday money.
+Ethan bought an encyclopedia with one-quarter of his birthday money.
 He used two-fifths of the rest to buy a plant.
 He has left.
 How much did he pay for the plant?

 If a newborn kitten weighed 100 grams, and her weight increased by 10 grams every day, how many days would it take for her weight to triple?